 Researching both Lizzie and Katey were very different journeys.
 Both were women I had admired for many years, so it was wonderful to have the chance to really get to know them.
 I have missed both of them since I stopped writing their stories, though I give regular talks about them, which is great fun.
 I especially love the questions at the end from people who are equally keen to find out more about them.
 I do feel very emotionally close to both of them.
 On both occasions, when I completed the manuscript, I felt a sense of bereavement.
 When I was writing about Katey I discovered what seemed to be bigamy on the part of her second husband – though, very excitingly!, turned out to have been an earlier secret marriage to her.
 I felt physically sick as I tried to find the marriage certificate to see who he had married and the sense of relief and happiness when I discovered Katey’s name on the certificate was enormous.
 I had felt outraged on her behalf.
 Likewise when I was writing Lizzie’s story I got to the point when I couldn’t stand Annie Miller for the bitchy delight she took in trying to take Rossetti away from Lizzie (by contrast, I grew very fond of Fanny Cornforth and really felt sad for her that Rossetti had left her to get back with and then marry Lizzie).
 The family aspect of researching Katey made it a necessarily more emotional journey as I was discovering personalities who were so like people I have in my life today.
 It was also so fascinating to uncover almost forgotten family stories.

-LizzieSiddal.com: I enjoy reading biographies, but I have to say that reading your biography of Elizabeth Siddal was a refreshing change.
+LizzieSiddal.com: Your biography of Elizabeth Siddal was a refreshing change.
 It reads almost more like a novel than a dry biography.
 You have a knack for telling a tale.
 Have you ever considered writing fiction?